NILE

 Protective Equipment:

 Gloves.
 Synthetic apron.
 Vapor and dust respirator.
-Be sure to use an approved/certified respirator or equivalent.
-Wear
+Be sure to use an

 appropriate respirator when ventilation is inadequate.
 Splash goggles.